Mobilitybox Ticketing SDKs for iOS and Android

 3. Display Identification View

-After loading the identification view HTML String you have to pass the encoded identification medium schema json string by calling the following javascript:
+After loading the identification view HTML String, you have to pass the encoded identification medium schema JSON string by calling the following javascript:

-2. pass encodedIdentificationMediumSchema to the webview: window.renderIdentificationView(encodedIdentificationMediumSchema)
+2. Pass encodedIdentificationMediumSchema to the webview: window.renderIdentificationView(encodedIdentificationMediumSchema)

 4. Add Event Listener and Activate Coupon